rwroblewsk/rwroblewsk.github.io/README.md

 [Jupyter Notebook](https://github.com/rwroblewsk/rwroblewsk.github.io/blob/main/pitch_detection/424%20Final%20Project.ipynb)

 ### Blob Console
-A funky mixing console visualizer created in ChuGL. \
+A funky mixing console visualizer created in ChuGL.
+This project was created as the final project for the Stanford MUSIC256A Music, Computing, and Design class. \
 [Webpage](https://ccrma.stanford.edu/~rwroblew/256A/hw4/)

 ### Investigation on Even Harmonic Attenuation's Effect on Instrument Timbre Perception